 - Guests must be escorted at all times while in the residence hall.
 Escorting of guests is required 24 hours a day.

-- Each guest is permitted to stay on campus for no more than a total of four days during a one-month period.
+- Visitation standards will be agreed upon by roommates through mutual roommate agreements.
+The maximum limitations set by the University will be that each guest is permitted to stay on campus for no more than a total of nine days during a one-month period.
 A guest is not permitted to stay in West Liberty University residential facilities more than three consecutive nights.

 - Residents are responsible for ensuring that their visitor(s) comply with all University policies and procedures.
 A resident can be held accountable for any policy violations, damage, etc., attributed to a student visitor that he/she may be hosting.